Massive protests draw apology from Hong Kong leadership

 The crowds filled a wide thoroughfare and side streets paralleling the waterfront of Victoria Harbor as tourists and shoppers who drive much of the Asian financial hub’s economy looked on.

+Some participants were skeptical over whether having Lam step down would help.

+“It doesn’t really matter because the next one would be just as evil,” said Kayley Fung, 27.

-At the march’s end, hundreds sat wearily around the city government headquarters.
-Some were singing.
-Some listening to speeches.
-Some just resting.
+At the march’s end, hundreds sat wearily around the government headquarters.
+Some were singing, some listening to speeches.
+Some were just resting.

-“Our demands are simple.
-Carrie Lam must leave office, the extradition law must be withdrawn and the police must apologize for using extreme violence against their own people,” bank worker John Chow said as he marched with a group of his friends.
-“And we will continue.”
+“There isn’t really a plan.
+It’s like playing a chess game,” said a man who gave only his first name, Mitchel, perhaps fearing trouble with the authorities.

 Protesters have mainly focused their anger on Lam, who had little choice but to carry through dictates issued by Beijing, where President Xi Jinping has enforced increasingly authoritarian rule.